Forside DH-Debate

 Olav Tryggvason Saga also contests the image of Gorm as an old and lethargic king: "King Gorm came with his army into that kingdom of Denmark, which was called Reidgoteland, but now is called Jylland, against the king, who then ruled therefore; he was called Gnupa.
 They had some battles together but thus it ended that Gorm felled the king and acquired his whole kingdom.
 Next Gorm encountered against the king of the name Silfraskalli and had fightings and battles with him, and King Gorm still got the victory, and finally he felled that king, then he went further up in Jylland and thus he came with war that he destroyed all kings right south to Sli, and also he won a large kingdom in Wendland.
 Gorm had many battles against the Saxons, and he became the mightiest king."

 It sounds like that when Hardegon, son of Sven, landed in Jylland in the year 917, the political situation there was fairly chaotic.
-Besides Sigerich, there were at least two kings namely Gnupa and Silfraskalli, both of which - along with other smaller kings - were defeated by the Knytlings, latest by King Gorm.
+Besides Sigerich, there were at least two kings namely Gnupa and Silfraskalli, both of which - along with other smaller gotic kings - were defeated by the Knytlings, latest by King Gorm.

 Queen Margrethe II speaks in Jelling Church at King Gorm's reburial in the year 2000.
+Photo unknown origin.

 Also Adam of Bremen speaks of battles against the Saxons: "Also the Danes, who had Slavs to help, ravaged first Saxony beyond the Elbe, then also on this side of the Elbe and gave the Saxons great horror."